nzda-otago/nzda-otago.github.io/range.md

 # Leith Valley Rifle Range

-Due to the omicron outbreak, the **range is currently closed** until further notice.

 Open most Saturdays 1-4pm (weather permitting).
 The range is closed for routine maintenance in July and over the Xmas period.
 The range may also close at times of high fire risk.